 Seal The Vertical Chase

 To seal other air leaks into the attic, canned foam is usually a good choice.
+It can be used in combination with pieces of foil-faced foam for larger gaps or to build airtight boxes if needed.
 Common leakage paths are shown above.

 Air leaks into the attic are a major source of air infiltration into a house.
 All the air that leaks out the top of the house is replaced by air leaking in lower in the structure.
 In cold climates, air leakage into the attic also contributes to ice dams and condensation on the roof sheathing. — Steve Bliss, BuildingAdvisor.com